rocket-pool/rocketpool-research/Merkle Rewards System/legacy/rewards-calculation-spec-v8.md

    2. If the minipool is not in `staking` status by the time of this attestation, it has not performed any eligible attestations yet so this duty should be ignored.
    3. If `blockTime` occurred *before* the minipool's `statusTime`, it was not in `staking` status during the attestation duty so this duty should be ignored.
       1. *Note that this check will only be relevant for solo staker migrations, as conventionally-created minipools will enter `staking` long before they begin attesting whereas solo staker migrations will be attesting prior to entering `staking` status.*
 6. Look at the attestations in the subsequent blocks with matching `slotIndex`, `committeeIndex`, and `position`.
-Continue until the slot at end of the epoch after `targetSlot`.
+Start at the block directly after `slotIndex`, and look up to 1 Epoch away (`BeaconConfig.SlotsPerEpoch`) from `slotIndex`.
    1. If one was recorded in *any of these blocks*, this attestation was successful.
 Calculate the `minipoolScore` for this attestation as described below.
-      - *N.B.: The timeliness and validity of the attestation are determined by the Beacon Chain specification employed at the time of the attestation duty, and by extension, automatically determined by the Beacon Client being used.*
    2. If the attestation was not found, it was missed.
 Add it to a running list of `missedAttestations`.
+   3. The boundary is inclusive, so if an attestation for slot `n` is found in slot `n + BeaconConfig.SlotsPerEpoch` then it was successful.
+If it was found in slot `n + BeaconConfig.SlotsPerEpoch + 1`, it is too late and should be considered missed.

 When a successful attestation is found, calculate the `minipoolScore` awarded to the minipool for that attestation:.